mwarddev/showcase/README.md

   * Most artists tend to use social media to display their work, this platform is specifically designed for artists and clients that appreciate the content of the site.
 * __Tech considerations?__
   * The site will be built with Python + Django, using class based views, HTML templates, Bootstrap to handle responsiveness and styling, CSS to handle custom styling, JavaScript to handle timeout functions and CDNs, and PostgreSQL for the database.
+* __Why would a user want this?__
+  * Users would want to use this site to get useful and relevant feedback about their work from like minded people.

+### Scope

+* __What does the user want to accomplish?__
+  * The user wants to display their work on a platform specifically designed for artists and receive relevant and constructive feedback from like minded people.
+* __What does the user need to do in order to achieve their objective?__
+  * The user needs to register and login to the site to give them access to a profile page from which they can create posts and comment on other user's posts.
+* __What constraints does the site or app has to conform within?__
+  * A limited build time.
+* __What dynamic constraints do we have to meet?__
+  * Ensure innapropriate content is dealt with swiftly by use of the 'Report' procedure.

+#### Functional Scope

+#### Agile Methodology